Rtauseef17/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal6.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*

+Drawing on my understanding of web hosting, Apache configuration, and cloud services (Sessions 7 and 9), I propose a digital-first strategy where the council’s website and mobile application serve as the main gateways for public engagement.
+This would involve ensuring the site is highly available, accessible, mobile-friendly, and cloud-hosted for reliability and scalability.
+By combining my experience managing web servers with modern cloud techniques, I can support a streamlined, user-centric digital service platform that enhances accessibility and reduces administrative overhead

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*